saugkim/2023summer_Testaus_LUT/Weekly/Task3.md

 + It is not considered good if same test is run with slight modifications (such as input “AA” an “AB”)

 Return your solution as an exported zip-file.

+### Tehtävä 3-4 / Task 3-4

+**Testivetoinen kehitys (1 piste)**

+Kirjoita yksikkötestit seuraavan ongelmakuvauksen pohjalta.
+Sinun ei tarvitse kirjoittaa itse ohjelmaa(Starship), vaan ainoastaan testit (StarshipTest).

+"Kirjoita luokkaa Starship.
+Sen tulee sisältää käytössä oleva määrä nestemäistä happea ja nestemäistä metaania (maksimiarvot hapelle 800 000 kg ja metaanille 400 000 kg), tilaa hyötykuormalle ja lukumäärä kyydissä oleville astronauteille.
+Tämän lisäksi aluksen tulee kyetä liitämään ilmassa, irtautua kantoraketista ja käynnistää laskeutuminen moottoreilla, mikäli vähintään 10% polttoaineesta on vielä jäljellä.
+Kaikki määritellyt attribuutit tulee olla saavutettavissa julkisten rajapintojen kautta.
+Metodit palauttavat 0, mikäli tehtävä onnistuu ja virhekoodin (0-32000), mikäli virheitä sattuu."

+Palauta ratkaisusi zip-tiedostona, jossa on koko projekti.

+**Test-driven development (1 point)**

+Write unit tests for the following description.
+You don’t need to write the actual program, but to exercise test-driven development.

+“Build a class called Starship.
+It should include the available amount of liquid oxygen (LOX) and methane (max values being 800 000 kg for LOX and 400 000 kg for methane), a place for various cargo packets, number of humans aboard, way to do skydiving, detaching from booster rocket and start landing burn if there is still more than 10% of fuel left.
+All the specified variables should be accessible through public interface.
+And methods return 0, when they have been carried out their task or error code (1-32000) if not.”

+Return your solution as an exported zip-file.